-This important part of the EPC lists a breakdown of recommended measures, including the related costs and typical savings that you could make.
-It will show how each measure could improve the energy efficiency of the property and now this could improve the rating.
+An EPC also lists a breakdown of recommended measures, including the related costs and typical savings that you could make by implementing them.
+It will show how each measure could improve the energy efficiency of the property and how this could improve the rating.

 The recommended measures are shown in order of importance and the improvement figures are based on making changes in this order.
-The number of recommendations will vary.
+The number of recommendations will vary from property to property.

-The report will then list alternative measures that could be considered to improve the energy efficiency of a property.
-This often includes information about renewable alternatives, such as heat pumps and biomass.
+The report will then list alternative measures that could be considered to improve the property's energy efficiency.
+This could include information about renewable alternatives, such as heat pumps and biomass.

-The final section will include basic information, such as the date of the assessment, the assessor and their accrediting body.
+The final section of the EPC includes basic information, such as the date of the assessment, the assessor and their accrediting body.